guybrush007/quantum-ml-simulations/README.md

 # quantum-entanglement

 - Simulation of 2-qubits (not) entangled states using QuTiP
-- Implementation of entanglement witnesses (CHSH, concurrence, entropy and negativity)
+- Implementation of entanglement witnesses (CHSH, concurrence, entropy , PPT negativity)
 - Training of a Tensorflow neural network using the simulated data and the various witnesses
 - Tests on maximally entangled, partially entangled and not entangled, pure or mixed states

-# quantum-ml-workbench

-Jupyterlab application to build Quantum related ML pipelines.
+- Building of a meta model using models from different witnesses
+- Build models using TPOT AutoML too
+- Using MLFLow for experiment tracking
+- Using Airflow for ML Pipeline building